open-webui/open-webui/location/README.md

 TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [superthermal evaporation](../../evaporation-kits/) page and related articles.

-TO DO: Figure out how to call our "src-merged" folder rather then "src".
-Copy needed pages
+TO DO: Figure out how to call our "src-merged" folder during build rather then "src".

 DONE: Manually placed localsite.js include in src-merged/app.html to add our location navigation: